The Constitution of the Edinburgh University Theatre Company

 b) Attending and participating in maintenance sessions, as specified by the Theatre Manager.

-c) If circumstances insist, performing other tasks considered equivalent to (a) and (b), as agreed between the member and the FoH or Theatre Managers.
+c) If circumstances insist, performing other tasks considered equivalent to (a) and (b), as agreed between the member and the FoH or Theatre Managers. - A member is in debt to the Company if:

 a) They have not committed to staff their specified number of slots within a sensible timeframe clearly set beforehand by the FoH Manager.

-b) They have not attended a maintenance session within a sensible timeframe clearly set beforehand by the Theatre Manager.
+b) They have not attended a maintenance session within a sensible timeframe clearly set beforehand by the Theatre Manager. - Debt can be cancelled by:

 a) The member performing tasks equivalent to 7C/1, as agreed between the member and the FoH or Theatre Managers.